eric-spoerner/school-district-analysis/README.md

 ## Project Overview

-Presentation to state board of education.
-Standardized tests in math and science.
-Proficiency of performance metrics by school.
-Budget is included and the purpose of this analysis is to calculate budgetary consideraations.
+This repository contains analysis of standardized tests in both math and reading, adminstered to all high schoolers in a given school district.
+The purpose of this analysis is to contextualize and drive budgetary decisions for the district in the coming school year.

-Segment by multiple levels:
+School and student level data are analyzed and segmented by the following dimensions and groups:
 * district-wide
 * by school
 * by school/grade